-Kensington Prairie Farm is now a diversified farming operation.
-In addition to breeding, raising and showing Huacaya alpacas, we also market and sell a variety of high-quality Canadian made and imported alpaca products from our on-farm Boutique and online store (please see www.kensingtonprairie.ca).
+In addition to breeding, raising and showing Huacaya alpacas, we also market and sell a variety of high-quality Canadian made and imported alpaca products from our on-farm Boutique, online store and social media platform.
+Depending on the season, you can often find produce and honey made from our sister family farms in both Pemberton, B.C., and Dewinton, A.B.

 Kensington Prairie Farm also raises registered Polled Hereford cattle and produces artisanal honey.
 KPFarm Custom Agricultural Services produces high quality hay and silage and offers custom forage production services to area farmers.
 Naturally raised, hormone free beef and alpaca meat is also available for sale through the on-farm boutique.